Ramimnur20/secura-nuke-bot/README.md

 ### Last Version This was the very last version of Secura before it got abandoned (branch last-version).

 ## Sooo what is Secura up to nowadays?
-Secura has been rebranded to 101 Raiding, check it out here https://discord.gg/xpq2q3WADy
+Secura has been rebranded to ReXon, check it out here https://discord.gg/kfrePffgEF